 Cooling Assistance and Fan Care Programs

-Fairfax County residents who need help to keep their homes cool this summer and prevent a health emergency resulting from extreme heat may be able to get assistance from two programs locally administered by the county's Department of Family Services.
+Fairfax County residents (and residents of the cities of Fairfax and Falls Church) who need help to keep their homes cool this summer and to prevent a health emergency resulting from extreme heat may be able to get assistance from two programs locally administered by the county's Department of Family Services.

 The Cooling Assistance Program

-The Cooling Assistance program, a federally funded program, helps eligible low-income households with at least one person considered especially vulnerable to heat: a child under age six, a disabled individual, or an adult age 60 or older.
+The Cooling Assistance program, a federally funded program, helps eligible low-income households with at least one person considered especially vulnerable to heat: a child under age six, a person with a disability, or an adult age 60 or older.
 Cooling assistance can be used to help with:

 - Payment of electric bills to operate cooling equipment.